hour/prahokbart/README.md

 # PrahokBART: A Pre-trained Sequence-to-Sequence Model for Khmer Natural Language Generation

 This repository contains codes to reproduce the experimental results of [this paper](https://aclanthology.org/2025.coling-main.87/).
+Models are available on HuggingFace ([prahokbart_base](https://huggingface.co/nict-astrec-att/prahokbart_base) and [prahokbart_big](https://huggingface.co/nict-astrec-att/prahokbart_big))

 # Dependencies
 - Python >= 3.9.19